 Plus, blogging has the potential to make you rich.
 Filthy rich.
 Want proof?
 Head over to blogging superstars like Michelle Schroder-Gardner, Pat Flynn, or Rosemarie from the Busy Budgeter.
 Those legends make a five- to six-figure income every single month, mostly with affiliate marketing, ads, or through selling their own products.

 This is also something that you can do without prior experience or any technical skills.
 There are plenty of guides out there that teach you how to set up a blog.
-If you go for a hosting service like Bluehost you get
+If you go for a hosting service like Bluehost you get to set it up in like 30 minutes with only a couple of dollars a month.

 Bonus tip: If you want to work as a freelancer and don’t know how to calculate your hourly or project-based rate, check out the linked post.
 It gives you many tips and strategies on how much you should charge your clients.